karimarttila/java/webstore-demo/simple-server/README.md

 **Object oriented paradigm.** Object oriented paradigm was something cool in mid 1990's but nowadays seems more or less an unholy mess of classes having data, method and other classes having other data, methods and other classes...
 For data oriented applications I would rather use functional paradigm which makes a better separation between data and functions that operate on data.

 **Getters and Setters**.
 For simple data classes in which the fields are the interface it is stupid to make the fields private and provide a huge list of getters and setters.
 In those cases I think it is better just to make the fields public.
 If there is a reason to hide some internal structure, then you should make that private, of course.
+The getters/setters is definitely something that was not properly designed in the Java language.

+**Checked exceptions**.
+Another (possible) design flaw was the checked exceptions which some consider as a failed experiment in the language.
+If you use checked exceptions you should understand to use them only in those situations in which you want to enforce the calling code to deal with a possible exception and the calling code really can do something with it.

 **Safety.** If you need a staticly typed safe language and runtime environment (JVM - some 20 years of solid testing in enterprise world) with a great ecosystem for a big enterprise project with tens of developers - Java is the solution.

 **IDE tooling.** IDE tooling is of course great since we are using statically typed language.
 [IntelliJ IDEA](https://www.jetbrains.com/idea/) (my favorite Java IDE) provides exact suggestions for methods when it recognizes which class we are dealing with.

 **Learning curve.** A bit difficult to say something about this since I've been programming Java some 20 years now (first Java project was actually in year 1998).
-But after this exercise I have a feeling that for a newbie programmer Java basic stuff cannot be learned in a couple of days and start being productive and learn the new stuff on the way as you can do e.g. with Python and Javascript.
+But after this exercise I have a feeling that for a newbie programmer Java basic stuff cannot be learned in a couple of days and then start being productive and learn the new stuff on the way as you can do e.g. with Python and Javascript.
 Also the frameworks take some time to learn (even a hard-core Java programmer like me forgot some peculiarities regarding Spring when I have not done serious Java/Spring programming about in 1,5 years).
 I think it is a lot easier for a Java guy to start using Javascript or Python than a Javascript guy start to use Java.
 Now after implementing the same web server using Javascript/Node and Java I can better understand why those Javascript guys despise Java so much - Java is far from Javascript/Node in developer productivity.
 But you don't have to leave JVM for Java's sins - you can start using Clojure and get the best of both worlds - a battle tested runtime (JVM) with a great functional and immutable language (Clojure).

-**Rigidness.** I have been programming Java some 20 years - I'm pretty seasoned Java programming.
-But even though I was a bit amazed myself regarding the productivity between Javascript/Node vs Java - I think I hassled with the Java implementation about the same time I implemented the same server in Javascript/Node and had to learn Javascript/Node on the fly while implementing the server - wtf?
-Have I really used such a non-productive language and runtime all these years?
-The main reason for this low productivity is that Java is so verbose and rigid.
-You have to implement class this and class that to make even minor functionality (if you want to make implementation Java-ish).
+**Rigidness.** I have been programming Java some 20 years - I'm pretty seasoned Java programmer.
+But even though I was a bit amazed myself regarding the productivity between Javascript/Node vs Java.
+Just for curiosity I looked my Github commits regarding the Javascript/Node implementation of this server exercise, and Java commits: I did both implementations in some 3 weeks (only evenings, not every evening).
+So, how is it possible that you implement the same server in about the same time with a language you just learned on the fly while implementing the server compared to a language you have used 20 years?
+Wtf?
+Have I really used such a non-productive language all these years?
+I think one of the main reasons for this low productivity is that Java is so verbose and rigid.
+You have to implement class this and class that to make even minor functionality (if you want to make the implementation Java-ish).
 In the Javascript, Python and Clojure side you have a lot more freedom because the languages are dynamically typed and you can treat data as data and not as an unholy mix of classes with data and references to other classes.

-**Summa summarum.** Java is not that bad.
+**Summa summarum.** Ok, ok, I have been hitting Java with a stick in this chapter but afterall Java is not that bad if you use it in the right project.
 There are a lot of cons in Java: type safety, great ecosystem, JVM is battle tested runtime, great tooling, a huge developer pool etc. All these reasons make Java a great enterprise language for big critical enterprise projects when many developers need to work on the same code base.
 But the price is a verbose and rigid language with a rather slow development cycle.
-E.g. programming in Java really requires TDD since you can more easily develop your system in small increments when you use a good unit/integration test as a development bench (and you get a test suite as a by-product) - not a bad thing per se.
-Something you don't need e.g. in Clojure because you have a real Lisp REPL and you can grow your system in a more organic way with the REPL (and you still can create a good test suite).
+E.g. programming in Java really requires TDD since you can easily develop your system in small increments when you use a good unit/integration test as a development bench (and you get a test suite as a by-product) - not a bad thing per se.
+Something you don't need e.g. in Clojure because you have a real Lisp REPL and you can grow your system in a more organic way with the REPL (but you still can create a good test suite, and of course you should).

+# Epilogue

+In the beginning of this story I asked myself: "Have I been using the wrong language all these years?"
+Well, yes and no. No in that sense that 20 years ago Java was really something new.
+You had an enterprise language with garbage collection, which was really good since most of the C / C++ programmers really never learned memory management properly.
+In those days there were not that much of a choice since customers wanted the projects to be implemented using Java, and Java we used.
+Yes, in that sense that nowadays we have so much more choices.
+You really don't have to use Java for small microservice type applications.
+And I wouldn't use Java in those kind of small projects unless the customer required so.
+It is much better to implement small microservices using dynamic productive languages like Javascript/Node, Python or Clojure.
+And for data oriented projects I would use Clojure since Clojure really shines with data processing.
+I would use Java only in some really, really big projects with a lot of developers working on the same code base and the static language protects developers from trivial errors assuming something about the parameter and return types.

+All right.
+My homecoming to Java land was rather short, and next I will move to Python land, and then to Go land.
+Let's see what kind of reflections those languages will give when comparing the experiences to the languages I already have used to implement the Simple Server.